Compliance

 Internal Reporting System

-As part of this internal reporting system, we have established and are operating the Tokyo Electron Group Ethics & Compliance Hotline—a global common internal point of contact that uses a third-party system and is also accessible to our suppliers and retirees—as well as an external point of contact that allows direct consultation with an outside law firm.
+As part of this internal reporting system, we have been operating the Tokyo Electron Group Ethics & Compliance Hotline – global internal point of contact that uses a third-party system and is also accessible to our suppliers and retirees – as well as an external point of contact that allows direct consultation with an outside law firm.
 The internal point of contact can be accessed via phone or a dedicated website 24 hours a day, 365 days a year, and accommodates all languages used by employees.
-Reports and consultations received via these points of contact are handled with sincerity and investigations are undertaken in accordance with internal regulations.
-If a compliance violation is found, disciplinary actions in accordance with the Rules of Employment, corrective measures such as improvements to the workplace environment and preventive measures are implemented as necessary.

-Based on the results, we continue to conduct regular education programs for our employees with the goal of preventing harassment, and we provide thorough follow-up with those concerned or involved.
-The CCO also provided compliance training for managers, which included the importance of establishing an open work environment.
+In fiscal year 2025, a total of 181 reports and consultations were received via the internal reporting system, of which 27* were recognized as compliance violations.
+Main reports were related to the work environment, including harassment.
+We therefore continue to conduct regular training programs for our employees with the goal of preventing harassment, and we provide thorough follow-up with those concerned or involved.
+We are also working on establishing awareness regarding compliance, including the prevention of harassment.
+The CCO provides continuous compliance training for managers, which serves as opportunities to reexamine the importance of establishing an open work environment.

 There were no reports or cases of violations of laws/regulations in our operations that could have had a serious impact on our business or on local communities.